 The basic Supplemental Security Income (SSI) is the same nationwide in 2013.

-How Much Supplement Security Income Can You Receive
+How Much Supplemental Security Income Can You Receive?

 If you qualify for Supplemental Security Income you will receive: